klavins/LeanBook/md/src/Reals/Intro.md

 ## Axioms of the Reals

-To show that a set R is equivalent to the real numbers, we define the following relations and operations:
+To show that a set R is equivalent to the real numbers, we must define the following relations and operations:

 - Ordering relations: <, ≤, > and ≥
 - Addition and subtraction: +, -
 - Multiplication: *
 - Division: /

-and we require the following:
+and then prove the following:

 - R is totally ordered: ∀ x y ∈ R, x < y ∨ y < x ∨ x=y
 - R is a field